tracylooloo/SecurityThiefDemo/README.md

 * ##### Alexa Skill Two: Car Hacker
 Here is a [video](https://drive.google.com/file/d/17v_A_foWOlvpR0w_vulE1JuxNCLYIStu/view?usp=sharing) of the skill.
 Let's say there is someone who wants to hack your car and needs to know your car model and other private information that is difficult to find.
-The user trusts an Alexa Skill called security thief with information about his car to get suggestions from Alexa.
+The Echo owner trusts an Alexa Skill called security thief with information about his car to get suggestions from Alexa.
 An attacker then exploits this information that the skill has obtained, without the owner realizing.

 * ##### Alexa Skill Three: LED Strip